meinto/glow/README.md

 > Important!
 > Some commands need additional information like git author or Gitlab namespace and project name.
-> These Informations can be stored in a config file or can be passed through flags.
+> These informations can be stored in a config file or can be passed through flags.
 > To configure the glow.json config file run the "init" command

 ![glow workflow](./glow.jpg?raw=true)